Stranger6667/talks/articles/rethinking-test-practices/PITCHME.md

 This breaks isolation of our test cases.
 Sometimes some of these issues could be acceptable or they could be managed with some framework (like Django test suite) But if you want to implement global entities by yourself you should at least be aware of the following aspects.

 ---
+### Globals check list

+- Module caching
+- Different contexts
+- Laziness
+- Thread-safety
+- Weak references

+Note:
+All your modules are executed and cached.
+The context of execution could be not exactly what you need.
+Laziness plays well, it postpones evaluation until the very last moment and at least you have more control over it.
+Your global variable could be accessed by different threads - use locks and thread-local storage for that If you want to cache something - consider having weak references.
+Objects will not be kept only because it is cached somewhere.

+---
+### How to handle all of this?

+Note:
+Let's go from ad-hoc solutions to something better.

+---
 ### Monkey-patching